dbuenzli/bos/README.md

 environment, parse command line arguments, interact with the file system and run command line programs.

-Bos (should) work equally well on POSIX and Windows operating systems.
+Bos works equally well on POSIX and Windows operating systems.

 Bos depends on [Rresult][rresult], [Astring][astring], [Fmt][fmt],
 [Fpath][fpath] and [Logs][logs] and the OCaml Unix library.
 It is